 Materials and methods

 We included 108 participants (Table 1) enrolled in longitudinal studies at the Knight ADRC, Washington University in St Louis (WUSTL) as previously described 17.
 For study inclusion, participants had to be: 1) cognitively normal at time of enrollment; 2) have longitudinal clinical, imaging and CSF measures; and 3) at least one sequenced set of high throughput proteomics.
-Four CSF data points were required in order to ensure that observed nonlinear dynamics at the individual level were reflective of actual observed nonlinearity rather than noise.
 Enrollment in the study occurred over a mean period of 11.3 (SD = 2.4) years.
 A subset of participants also completed a PET PIB scan and/or PET AV1451 scan and/or structural MRI (Supplemental Figure 1).
 Of the 108 cognitively normal enrollees, 8 developed cognitive impairment (defined by Clinical Dementia Rating (CDR) ≥ 0.5) during participation.
 This study was approved by the WUSTL Institutional Review Board, and each participant provided signed informed consent.

 Data Acquisition